MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/in-cs-operator.md

 ### List of scalar values

-The following query shows how to use `in` with a list of values.
+The following query shows how to use `in` with a list of scalar values.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVuCqUSjPSC1KVQguSSxJVcjMU9BQcvPxD/J0cVTSUVByd/UPcvcEM/1cwxUi/YO8lTRBmpLzS/NKAJNAy9pJAAAA" target="_blank">Run the query</a>